 Related Article: LMNOP...QLE?
 Your Quick Guide to Qualifying Life Events

-What is my responsibility as an employer if too much tax is withheld?
+What happens if too much tax is withheld?

-If your employee didn’t claim all the allowances they were entitled to, you cannot repay the tax previously withheld — but you should ensure that the employee fills out a revised W-4 to correct the amount moving forward.
-If, however, you mistakenly withhold too much tax from an employee’s paycheck, the IRS has rules regarding how employers should return these amounts.
+If your employee didn’t claim all the allowances they were entitled to, their employer cannot repay the tax previously withheld — but the employer should ensure that the employee fills out a revised W-4 to correct the amount moving forward.
+If, however, the employer mistakenly withheld too much tax from an employee’s paycheck, the IRS has rules regarding how employers should return these amounts.

 Where can I find the W-4 form?

 You can find the latest version of the W-4 along with any relevant updates on the IRS website here.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.